 Teachers Love JJ & Monster!

 “This week I had a visiting author during story time.
 His name is JJ Calloway.
-He is 12 years old and in 7th grade.
 He wrote his first book when he was 10 and in 5th grade as a writing project for his class.
 When JJ was in kindergarten, he was bullied by another student and began to dislike school.
 He created Monster as his imaginary friend who helped him work through being bullied and like school again.
 Our students really enjoyed his presentation.”

 – Terry Stamey, Highlands School, Highlands, NC

 “JJ Calloway is a wonderfully talented former student of mine.
 He visited my fifth grade classroom to share his book Monster Visits the Land of Colors.
 JJ shared his book with my students and talked about the entire process of creating this book.
 He did a fantastic job engaging students.
 He showed us how he started with an idea and took the story from that idea all the way to a published book.
 He used sample story boards from his website with the students and walked them through how they could start the process.
 JJ is very knowledgeable about the entire process and was able to share the most challenging parts as well as what he enjoyed most.
 He is a great role model for students.
 Hearing JJ talk about this experience and seeing his name on the cover of a “real” published book, made being a successful writer seem so much more possible for any student who shares this dream.

 It is a tremendous benefit for students to see someone their own age as a successful writer.
 Even more important, is for students to hear someone their own age sharing how he created the character “Monster” as a friend to help him deal with tough situations.
 Many of our students are in some pretty tough situations.
 They need to hear from their own peers that there are ways to cope with those situations and even turn them into something good.
 JJ is doing a fantastic job showing that success is possible on so many levels.”